AbhayVG/EM619-MLPA-assignment1/README.md

 * Ensure to have atleast 10s of data per file for training.
 As the data is collected at 50Hz, you will have 500 data samples.

 ### Questions
 1. Use the Decision Tree model trained on the UCI-HAR dataset to predict the activities that you performed.
 Report the accuracy, precision, recall and confusion matrix of the model.
 You have three version of UCI dataset you can use a)Raw data from accelerometer, b)TSFEL featurised data, c)Features provided by author.
 Choose which version to use, ensuring that your test data is similar to your training data.
-How did the model perform? **[1 marks]**
+How did the model perform?
 2. Use the data you collected to predict the activities that you performed.
 Decide whether to apply preprocessing and featurization, and if so, choose the appropriate methods.
-How did the model perform? **[1 marks]**
+How did the model perform?
 3. Use the Few-Shot prompting method using UCI-HAR dataset to predict the activities that you performed.
 Ensure that both your examples and test query undergo similar preprocessing.
-How did the model perform? **[1 marks]**
+How did the model perform?
 4. Use the Few-Shot prompting method using the data you collected to predict the activities that you performed.
 Adopt proper processing methods as needed.
-How did the model perform? **[1 marks]**
+How did the model perform?

 #### NOTE :
 1. To obtain API key go to the GroqCloud Developer Console at https://console.groq.com/login.
 Follow the Quickstart guide to obtain your API key.